REBELinBLUE/kube-guide/manuscript/4-extended-tutorial.md

 More useful though is `kubectl patch`, this allows you to patch any resource using YAML or JSON.

-For most of the following examples you will need the [jq](https://stedolan.github.io/jq/) command installed, it is available via [brew](https://brew.sh) if you are using a Mac.

 Create a file `15-patch.yaml` with the following content

 ```yaml